kristoferhall/OUP_Climate_Chapter/README.md

 Repository for the development of the climate chapter for the SEV LTER Oxford University Press book.

-See ./data/metadata/README.md for more information on the pipeline involved in developing analytical data sets and analyzing them.
+See ./data/metadata/README.md for more information on the pipeline used in developing analytical data sets and analyzing them.